Office of Institutional Effectiveness and Planning

 Mason Core Assessment

-Mason’s assessment efforts are guided by the belief that student learning is enhanced in classrooms in which instructors use best practices for collegiate teaching and learning.
-As such, OIEP partners with Mason’s Stearns Center for Teaching and Learning, Office of Undergraduate Education, the Mason Core Committee, and leadership across the institution to facilitate faculty development activities that encourage best practices in curriculum development, student learning outcomes, assignment design, and learning assessment.
+Mason’s assessment efforts are guided by the belief that student learning is enhanced through shared commitment to effective teaching and learning practices.
+To that end, OIEP works collaboratively with the Stearns Center for Teaching and Learning, the Office of Undergraduate Education, the Mason Core Committee, the Mason Core Assessment Council, and other university leaders to support faculty development.
+These partnerships foster a collaborative approach to promote best practices in curriculum design, learning outcomes, assignment development, and assessment strategies.

 Mason Core Assessment Council (MCAC)